Freight payments

 The climate action awareness report 2022 by ClimatePartner reflects an oriental shift in consumer priorities.
 Concurrently, consumers are prioritizing climate action like never before, with a resounding 75% citing it as a top concern.
 Consumers are demonstrably willing to adapt their habits, with a significant 40% open to reducing air travel and nearly a third (30%) willing to give up meat products.

 Precisely, carbon-neutral labels hold immense power, influencing the purchase decisions of a staggering 60% of consumers.
 This shift presents a golden opportunity for businesses.
-Thus, including carbon emission data in supply chain transparency is not just a responsible practice, but also a strategic advantage.
-It allows for fosters accountability and builds trust with consumers besides promoting operational efficiency.
+Thus, including carbon emission data in supply chain transparency is not just a responsible practice but also a strategic advantage.
+It fosters accountability and builds trust with consumers, as well as promotes operational efficiency.

 Conclusion: Committing to Transparency in the Supply Chain